1be0nly/recyclops/doc/deploy-gcp.md

 ## Firebase

 __NOTE : Make sure to use SAME ACCOUNT as GOOGLE CLOUD PROJECT__
-1. Create a new Firebase project name **SAME** as **Google Cloud Project**.
+1. Create a new Firebase project and choose **Project Name** same as GCP.
 2. Enable the Realtime Database in the Firebase project, copy and save the URL Database for later use.
 3. Enable Google Sign-In as the authentication sign-in method in the Firebase.
 4. Generate a Service Account key and copy SHA-1 in the Firebase project settings.
 5. Use the Service Account and SHA-1 for MD (Android Code).

 ## Environment Variables